2KAbhishek/sway2k/README.md

 - `dnd`: mako dnd integrations
 - `tray`: system tray integration

+These modules share their behaviour with [tmux2k plugins](https://github.com/2kabhishek/tmux2k#-available-plugins)

+- `weather`: powered by wttr.in
+- `ping`: shows ping status of a server
+- `gpu`: shows GPU usage
+- `uptime`: shows system uptime

-If you want to use the waybar theme by itself, you can do so by running:
+If you want to use the waybar config by itself, you can do so by running:

 ```bash
 # To setup waybar separately